Co-Founder and Partner

 Joined in 2004

-Neil is Co-Founder and Partner of Metropolitan Workshop LLP, having established the practice in 2004 with David Prichard (retired).
-His expertise is focused on complex mixed-use projects.
-He is particularly skilled in leading and co-ordinating collaborative design where several practices are involved, in sensitive historic and social contexts.
+Neil is Co-Founder and Partner of Metropolitan Workshop LLP, having established the practice with colleagues in 2004.
+His expertise is focused on complex mixed-use urban projects and he is particularly skilled in leading and co-ordinating collaborative design processes in sensitive historic and social contexts.
 He has a deep understanding and interest in the relationship between people and place.